exuperian/RedPitayaTutorials/Tutorials/PROJ_LEDCounterVerilog/README.md

 endmodule
 ```

-* The names of our inputs and outputs `clk` and `count` are in principle arbitrary, you can choose whatever names you like.
+* The names of our inputs and outputs `clk` and `count` are arbitrary, you can choose whatever names you like.
   * However, Vivado will recognise any variable with `clk`  in the name as a clock signal.
 This doesn't usually change anything, but it is good practice.

 * By default inputs are a single bit.
 So `input clk` means that there will be one input `clk` which is just a single bit.